nicolgit/hub-and-spoke-playground/README.md

 * An Azure Bastion resource that provides secure and seamless SSH connectivity to the jumpbox virtual machine directly in the Azure portal over SSL
 * An Azure VPN Gateway resource that is used to send encrypted traffic between the hub virtual network to the on-premises simulated location.
 * `w10-onprem-vm`: A Windows 10 VM with the objective to simulate a desktop client in an on-premise location

+The ARM template [on-prem-deploy-2](on-prem-deploy-2.json) deploys:
+* `on-prem-2-net`: an Azure Virtual Network located in France with 3 subnets
+    * default subnet: this subnet is used to connect the w10-onprem-vm machine
+    * AzureBastionSubnet: this subnet is used bu Azure Bastion
+    * GatewaySubnet: this subnet is used by Azure Gateway
+* An Azure Bastion resource that provides secure and seamless SSH connectivity to the jumpbox virtual machine directly in the Azure portal over SSL
+* An Azure VPN Gateway resource that is used to send encrypted traffic between the hub virtual network to the on-premises simulated location.
+* `lin-onprem-vm`: A linux VM with the objective to simulate a linux client in an on-premise location

 The site to site VPN connection shown in the architecture is not automatically deployed and configure: its configuration is covered by one of the playground scenarios.